Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 ### Project Goals

-* To have a fun, chrismass spirit and engaging website.
+* To have a fun, __Festive Spirit__, __Chrismas Quiz__ and engaging game.
-* To have easy to follow, light-hearted game with some chrismass warmth.
+* To have fun entertaining game that is interactive to the user.
+* To display the basic use of the Python language.
+* To give user fun educational facts while playing.
 * To keep record of all the scores and rate them as per ranking.
 * To provide a game break down score record at the end.
 * To provide the necessary information to make the game clear and intuitive to play.